ronen-g-aniti/A-star-and-minimum-snap/readme.md

-# Motion Planning in 3D
+# Advanced 3D Motion Planning and Trajectory Generation for Autonomous Quadcopters

-This project demonstrates a 3D motion planning algorithm with trajectory generation for a quadcopter navigating through obstacles.
-The implementation includes obstacle parsing, lattice construction, pathfinding using A* search, and polynomial trajectory generation.
-The results are visualized in 3D.
+I developed a 3D motion planning system for a quadcopter using a comprehensive engineering design process.
+This involved coding components for obstacle parsing, lattice construction, A* pathfinding, and polynomial trajectory generation, integrated and tested rigorously through EnvData.cpp, Lattice.cpp, trajectory.cpp, and main.cpp.
+The project successfully generated and visualized efficient flight paths in a 3D environment, showcasing my ability to execute detailed design and implementation steps.

 The following images typify the results of the project: